 EdFOCUS helps grade-level writing teams (1) unpack each standard to fully understand what is meant by mastery (Click here to see an example of this “unpacking”); and then (2) cluster standards from several strands or domains into topical or thematic Units.
-These Units are then placed in the most appropriate sequence for teaching and learning - in the context of what occurred prior to as well as what will follow.
+These Units are then placed in the most appropriate sequence for teaching and learning—in the context of what occurred prior to, and what will follow.
 Several standards are strategically assigned to multiple Units, since they may be developmental and take several repetitions to master.

 - the major topics, ideas, and skills involved in each Unit

 - the print text and media featured in each Unit